Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: Gesture Phases Classification Using Sensor Data

-Figure \ref{fig:training_summary} displays the posterior probability of inclusion of the \VAR coefficients (left), their estimated magnitude (center), and the correlation matrix (right), for both rest and active states (in the training story data).
+For the proposed model, Figure \ref{fig:training_summary} displays the posterior probability of inclusion of the \VAR coefficients (left), their estimated magnitude (center), and the correlation matrix (right), for both rest and active states (in the training story data).
+The temporal nature of \VAR models allows us to investigate the dynamic associations of acceleration and velocity measurements collected from LF, RH, LW, and RW.
+This task is carried out within each state by quantifying the probability that the associated \VAR parameters are non-zero.
 Figure \ref{fig:training_connection_graph} shows the active edges of the \VAR matrices, for both rest and active states (of the training story data) where the directed edge is drawn if the corresponding probability of inclusion is equal or larger than 0.5 \citep{barbieri2004optimal}.
 By investigating these plots, we can observe that the activations of the \VAR parameters are different when the individual is actively telling a story and when they are resting.
 The magnitudes of the \VAR parameters for the resting state appear to be negligible for many entries, as illustrated by the sparsity of the corresponding matrix of probabilities of inclusion; indeed, there are only three edges detected in the corresponding \VAR matrix.
 Several interesting features can be observed from the matrix of \VAR parameters for the active state: the coefficients relative to the velocities and accelerations, except for LH, are estimated as non-zero (diagonal elements of probabilities of inclusion and \VAR matrices), revealing that accelerations and velocities at time $t-1$ are relevant in characterizing the stream of gestures at time $t$.
 Furthermore, there are only two nodes with more than one (off-diagonal) edge: for the wrists, acceleration of LW is influenced by the acceleration of RW and LW at time $t-1$;, the velocities of RH and LH at time $t-1$ affect the acceleration of RH at time $t$.
 It is also noteworthy that the velocity of the RW at time $t-1$ has an edge with a negative magnitude with the velocity of LH at time $t$, suggesting that if, for example, the velocity of RW is high, this will contribute to decreasing the velocity of LH.